rogermurley/M1_rs232/README.md

 ![ver2 1onwhite](https://github.com/user-attachments/assets/f19f780a-49bd-477e-9bf6-7d73497f70b4)

-### If you would like to purchase turnkey assembled and tested units, please visit my site at https://byteshiftmusic.com/trs-80-model-i-rs-232-interface-re-creation/
+### If you would like to purchase turnkey assembled and tested units, or bare PCBs, please visit my site at https://byteshiftmusic.com/trs-80-model-i-rs-232-interface-re-creation/

 I also have available a PCB for adapting the 40-pin edge card (J1) on the Expansion Interface to an IDC26 header, so that a standard PC parallel port DB25 pigtail can be used.
 Please see the link above for those, as well.